lokeswar143/lokeswar/README.md

 # lokeswar
-This is a python programming,which solves the 8puzzle.
+This is a html program.
+Which is used to genetat the front end of the application.